who is it for

 Delivery: 100% remote

-Included Hardware: Red Pitaya STEMlab 125-14 Starter Kit
+Special discount for Red Pitaya STEMlab 125-14 kits

 Course Schedule*

-* We reserve the right to change the start date of the online course.
+* The schedule is tentative and subject to change.
 Any such changes will be communicated to participants in a timely manner.

 Why choose this course?